It's a group of peer job seekers – typically 4 to 6 – who agree to form a mutual support group to help each other find good jobs they love.

 You can sign-up for our free matching service that will connect you to peer job seekers (and provide free training and support).

-We have set up and launched more than *400* JSCs since September 2022 and our team is ready to create thousands more for all those laid off, let go, or otherwise looking.
+We have set up and launched thousands (check the homepage for the latest count) since September 2022 and our team is ready to create thousands more for all those laid off, let go, or otherwise looking.

 Again, this is a completely free service powered by volunteers who want to help.